 Target Group (s)

-By its nature, LHRC programmes and services are wider in scope to benefit the general public including the right holders, duty bearers, vulnerable groups, and victims of human rights violation, law makers, civil society organizations and the general public.
-Through direct program interventions such as paralegal trainings, Village legal Workers Trainings and Human Rights monitors , LHRC has good link with communities at the grassroots level which ensures that its work has an impact at the national level and community level.
+By its nature, LHRC programmes and services are wider in scope to benefit the general public including the right holders, duty bearers, vulnerable groups, and victims of human rights violation, lawmakers, civil society organizations and the general public.
+Through direct program interventions such as paralegal training, Village legal Workers Training and Human Rights monitors, LHRC has a good link with communities at the grassroots level which ensures that its work has an impact at the national level and community level.

 LHRC’s Key Stakeholders

-Apart from directing its efforts to the general public, Legal and Human Rights Centre collaborates with diverse number of stakeholders who serve as boundary partners in trying to accomplish its mission and programmes in Tanzania.
-These include: government ministries, departments and agencies.
-Others are development partners, United Nations Agencies, Civil Society Organizations; Faith based organizations, research and training institutions.
-Another important group include: the media houses, networks, paralegals, human rights monitors, trade unions and the private sector.
+Apart from directing its efforts to the general public, Legal and Human Rights Centre collaborates with a diverse number of stakeholders who serve as boundary partners in trying to accomplish its mission and programmes in Tanzania.
+These include government ministries, departments and agencies.
+Others are development partners, United Nations Agencies, Civil Society Organizations; Faith-based organizations, research and training institutions.
+Another important group include the media houses, networks, paralegals, human rights monitors, trade unions and the private sector.

 Identity & Values